Shah Alam: Transportation

-Shah Alam is also served by the Prasarana's Kelana Jaya line, providing rapid transit access for people in Taman Alam Megah via the Alam Megah LRT station and Subang Alam LRT station, as well Glenmarie via Glenmarie LRT station.

-The MRT Kajang Line has stations located in north-eastern Shah Alam government area, particularly in Kwasa Damansara via Kwasa Damansara MRT station and Kwasa Sentral MRT station, as well Sungai Buloh via Kampung Selamat MRT station and Sungai Buloh MRT station.
+Shah Alam is also served by Prasarana's LRT Shah Alam Line, LRT Kelana Jaya Line, and MRT Kajang Line.
+The LRT Shah Alam Line provides rapid transit access for Shah Alam residents, with stations ranging from Seksyen 7 Shah Alam to Glenmarie 2, which interchanges with the Kelana Jaya LRT Line at Glenmarie.
+The Kelana Jaya LRT Line also serves Shah Alam via Glenmarie, as well as Taman Alam Megah through Alam Megah LRT station and Subang Alam LRT station.
+The MRT Kajang Line serves the north-eastern part of the Shah Alam local government area, with stations at Kwasa Damansara via Kwasa Damansara MRT station and Kwasa Sentral MRT station, as well as Sungai Buloh via Kampung Selamat MRT station and Sungai Buloh MRT station.

-Shah Alam city proper will receive LRT service in 2025 as part of the Shah Alam line.

 Buses and taxis provide public transport in commercial areas in the city.
 A bus and taxi hub is located at Section 17, providing offices for several mini buses, express buses and taxi companies as well as rental car services.
 This hub also provides for passengers that travel on express bus services to major cities throughout Peninsular Malaysia.

+There is a bus service Smart Selangor Bus which is free for Malaysian citizen and charge 90 cent for foreigner each trip.
+Some of the routes are gateway to MRT and LRT sation.